saitamasahil/skyscraper/docs/CLIHELP.md

 2. Multiple spaces between sentences are reduced to one space
 3. Bulletpoint beginning with \* or ● are replaced with a dash
 4. Stylized ellipsis (… Unicode:`&#8230;`) is replace with three dots
 5. Multiple exclamation marks are reduced to one, unless for games titles are explicitly typed like that, like 'Super Punch-Out!!'.
-(Quoting Terry Pratchett: 'Multiple exclamation marks,' he went on, shaking his head, 'are a sure sign of a diseased mind.' -- in Eric)

-Consider setting this in [`config.ini`](CONFIGINI.md#cachewheels) instead.
+Consider setting this in [`config.ini`](CONFIGINI.md#tidydesc) instead.

 #### nowheels